Applying to SunRidge School—Frequently Asked Questions

 Q: Can we, or our child, observe a SunRidge class?
 A: Because we are a small school, we are unable to offer tours or classroom visits to every interested parent.
 Our informational events and tours are scheduled leading up to and during our open application period.
 Once a student is on our lottery or waiting list and is being offered a space (or is close to being offered a space) we encourage parents to observe the class if they would like, and to have their child visit for a day or more to experience the school and classroom first hand.

 Q: How “Waldorf” are you?
-A: SunRidge follows the Waldorf curriculum that is used in other Waldorf schools, both private and public charters.
+A: SunRidge follows the Waldorf curriculum that is used in other public Waldorf charter schools.
 We do our best to remain true to the intent and principles of Waldorf education while also meeting the requirements and accountability standards that are expected of a public school.
 We see Waldorf education as a living, evolving model, and think the combination of Waldorf and public education can have a positive impact on the evolution of Waldorf education and its accessibility to an ever-larger number of children.

 Q: What is the difference between SunRidge and the Sebastopol Independent Charter?
 A: It is always best for parents to learn about and make their own judgments about different schools.
 In general, since our curriculums and methods are basically the same, the differences between the two schools are probably much less than are the similarities.
 Every school has its own unique culture.
 Check them out and find the one that is the best fit for you and your children.